FAQ

 Guides for best practice in research data management

-Can SND accept data that contain personal data?
+Can SND accept data that contain personal information?

 Anonymized data are data which have been de-identified, so that it is no longer possible to identify a living individual from the data.
 This means that all code and encryption keys have been destroyed and that individuals cannot be re-identified from the data.
-Anonymized data are exempt from the General Data Protection Regulation and complementary legislation and can therefore be submitted to SND.
+Anonymized data are exempt from the General Data Protection Regulation (GDPR) and complementary legislation and can therefore be submitted to SND.
+Read more about anonymization here.

-Does SND assume ownership of data that are made accessible in the research data catalogue?
+Does SND assume ownership of data that are made accessible in the SND research data catalogue?

-No, the research principal always retains full ownership of data that are described and made accessible via SND.
-The research principle is the governmental authority or a natural or legal person responsible for the research conducted in their remit.
+No, the research principal always has full ownership of data that are described and made accessible through SND.
+The research principle is the public authority or natural or legal person in whose activities the research is carried out, and who has the highest responsible for the research.

 Can I edit a published data description?

-Yes, if you have a published data description in the SND catalogue, you can update the information in the description or share new versions of the data.
+Yes, if you have published a data description in the SND catalogue, you can update the information or share new versions of the data.
 You do that in DORIS, using the New version function in your data description.

-Can I update the study description with later publications?
+Can I update the data description with later publications?

 Yes.
 You do that in the same way as you update other information in the data description: with the New version function in DORIS.